Snapstromegon/hoeser.dev/src/blog/2022-12-21-build-websites.md

 ### No install

-A PWA is absically a website, so if you launch it for the first time and as a user don't yet want to commit to anything, you don't need to.
+A PWA is basically a website, so if you launch it for the first time and as a user don't yet want to commit to anything, you don't need to.
 There's no install and it just works.

 ### Ease of deployment